What is a giant cell tumor?

 - Surgery to remove the tumor and any damaged bone

 Tumors that can’t be removed surgically can often be controlled and sometimes destroyed with radiation therapy.

 Giant cell tumors can come back.
 Follow-up with your healthcare provider may be required for several years.

 A giant cell tumor is a rare, aggressive non-cancerous tumor.
 It usually develops near a joint at the end of the bone.
 Most occur in the long bones of the legs and arms.

 - Giant cell tumors most often occur in young adults when skeletal bone growth is complete.

 - The exact cause of giant cell tumors remains unknown.

-- Diagnostic procedures may include X-rays, biopsy and bone scans.
+- Diagnostic tests may include X-rays, biopsy, and bone scans.

 - The goal for treatment of a giant cell tumor is to remove the tumor and prevent damage to the affected bone.

 - Tumors that can’t be removed surgically can often be controlled and sometimes destroyed with radiation therapy.